hindu-comm/weblogs/manasataramgini/2016/07/2016-07-09_a-geopolitical-package-july-2016.md

-• Alternative parties: While there is a major body of Hindus who like to whine no stop about BJP non-performance, they simply have nothing constructive to propose as an alternative .
+• Alternative parties: While there is a major body of Hindus who like to whine no stop about BJP non-performance, they simply have nothing constructive to proposeas an alternative .
 Whether, one likes it or not the BJP is the only party with a modicum of Hindu leaning in a secular polity.
 Keeping in mind the long-term nature of the struggle a key issue for Hindus is to develop alternative parties that will have the survival